adap/flower/doc/source/how-to-use-driver-api.rst

 Process results from nodes
 --------------------------

-Now that we have a results from the nodes in the form of :code:`Messages`, we can access their content and use them for any subsequent server-side tasks.
+Now that we have a results from the nodes in the form of :code:`Message` objects, we can access their content and use them for any subsequent server-side tasks.
 Here is how we print the :code:`metrics_records` for each node in a for-loop:

 .. code-block:: python